Lyithdonea/Data/README.md

 * wkuechen - Shor of the Shore & The Azure Tide text
 * Yar-Yulme
 * Zackg - palm trees, Ascadian Isles trees
+* ZTABC - For the original Serow model

 Thank you all for helping make this mod possible!
 If I missed anyone, please let me know!